Global growth at four-month low in February; stocks rally anyway

 Distortions from the Lunar New Year holiday, which fell in February this year as opposed to January in 2012, may also have contributed to swings in the PMI data even though the series is seasonally adjusted.

-"We expect a continuous modest improvement of service sector growth in coming months, thanks to healthy labour market conditions and the ongoing recovery of manufacturing growth," he said.
+"We expect a continuous modest improvement of service sector growth in coming months, thanks to healthy labor market conditions and the ongoing recovery of manufacturing growth," he said.

 U.S. SERVICE SECTOR SURPRISE